mbelmear/mbelmear/README.md

 # Hi, I'm Michael 👋

 Welcome to my GitHub profile!
 I am a Software Engineer with dual degrees in Computer Science and Finance, alongside minors in Accounting, Data Science, and Economics.
-I excel in bridging finance and technology, aiming to create impactful fintech solutions through innovative software development and data analytics in finance.
+I excel in bridging finance and technology, aiming to create impactful fintech solutions through innovative software development and data analytics.

 - 📫 Reach me at [akmikey72@gmail.com](mailto:akmikey72@gmail.com) or message me on [LinkedIn](https://www.linkedin.com/in/mbelmear/)